Eugène Lepoittevin: Family and personal life

 He was not, as is sometimes stated, a relative of Guy de Maupassant, who was a first cousin and close friend of another painter, Louis Le Poittevin (1847–1909).
-However, Eugéne Lepoittevin and the much younger Guy de Maupassant were friends, and Maupassant as a young man (not yet famous) is thought to appear in Lepoittevin's paintings of the beach crowd at Étretat.
+However, Lepoittevin and the much younger Guy de Maupassant were friends, and Maupassant as a young man (not yet famous) is thought to appear in Lepoittevin's paintings of the beach crowd at Étretat.
 Under the nom de plume Maufrigneuse, Maupassant would later relate some anecdotes about Lepoittevin in the pages of the periodical Gil Blas.

 A younger contemporary described Lepoittevin as physically small and slender, temperamentally kind, alert and cheerful, silly or serious depending on the hour.
 Biographer Nadège Sébille describes him as a man who loved jokes and exuded an infectious joie de vivre.